-Individuals who wish to make a contribution in relation to a recall must follow the rules under the Recall and Initiative Act.
+Individuals who wish to make a contribution to a recall campaign must follow the rules under the Recall and Initiative Act.
 The rules are outlined below and apply to contributions of money, property or services.

 These rules apply to all contributions made to the recall petition proponent, a Member of Legislative Assembly (MLA) who is the subject of a recall petition, or a recall advertising sponsor, regardless of whether a recall petition has been submitted to Elections BC.

 If you have questions or need more information, please contact: